symbiontik/k3s-gitops/README.md

 - Visual Studio Code
 - [Homebrew](https://brew.sh/)
 - A GitHub Account
-- A Cloudflare Account
+- A Cloudflare Account with a domain
 - At least 2 PCs/VMs with at least 6GB RAM

 ## Deployment overview

 This guide will walk you through the following steps:

-1. Clone this repo
+1. Fork this repo
 1. OS Installation
 1. Connect to your Kubernetes cluster
-1. Create your GitHub resources
-1. Generate a Cloudflare token
+1. Generate a Cloudflare API key
 1. Configure SOPS
 1. Configure Flux
 1. Deploy some apps